CRC-FONDA/FORCE2NXF-Rangeland/README.md

   <img src="DAG_both.jpg" width = "50%">
 </p>

 *DAGs: The left DAG represents the original implementation in FORCE, right DAG the ported Version in Nextflow.
-Boxes represent processes and arrows their mutual dependencies.
-Solid arrows mean that a parent task must finish completely before the dependent task can start, whereas dashed arrows indicate that a dependend task can start as soon as a first data item has been processed by the parent.
-Solid boxed mark CPU-, dashed boxes IO-bound tasks.*
+Boxes represent processes and arrows their execution order (left) or mutual dependencies (right).
+Solid arrows mean that a parent task must finish completely before the dependent task can start, whereas dashed arrows indicate that a dependent task can start as soon as a first data item has been processed by the parent.
+Solid boxed mark CPU-, dashed boxes IO-bound tasks.
+Numbers in brackets represent the number of executions.*

 Before you start, make sure you installed:
 - [FORCE](https://davidfrantz.github.io/code/force/)